WangCheng0116/ML/README.md

 ## 31 Oct
 Today's topic is kind of chill but it indeed appeared in the lecture.
 Automatic differentiation is a very smart method to calculate the derivative of a function.
 It turns out that I have been using it in Pytorch without knowing it lol.

+## 1 Nov
+Review the concept of information entropy, cross entropy and KL divergence.
+Before I studied this topic, these formulas are just formulas.
+But now I know the intuition behind them.
+It is very interesting to see how the concept of probability is applied to ML.